yoelcortes/flexsolve/README.rst

 Solvers in flexsolve do not garantee a good solution.
-Once the solver reaches the given maximum number of iterations, `maxiter`, or the absolute tolerance in x, `xtol`, the solver returns the last solution without the need to satisty the tolerane in f(x), `ytol`.
+Once the solver reaches the given maximum number of iterations, `maxiter`, or the absolute tolerance in x, `xtol`, the solver returns the last solution without the need to satisty the tolerance in f(x), `ytol`.
 It is entirely up to the user to check if the given value is an appropriate solution.

 Bug reports